ARC: Consistent, Low-Latency Delivery via Receiver-Side Scheduling: Protocols

-We present concise pseudocode for ADC, QADC, and QADC-G. Parameters and symbols follow the definitions above.
-The listings show per-object updates and scheduling and can be implemented in user space or offloaded to firmware.
+We present concise pseudocode for \arc, \arcq, and \arcqg.
+Parameters and symbols follow the definitions above.
+The listings describe per-block update and release rules applied at the receiver, and are intended to illustrate the scheduling logic independent of implementation details.